 Te Ara Tika

-Te Kuiti is set to get a new pedestrian railway over bridge early next year.
-Construction of Te Ara Tika will begin on 12 January 2021 and is expected to take 75 working days to build.
+Te Kuiti is set to get a new pedestrian railway over bridge, construction of Te Ara Tika has begun!

 "A lot of work has gone on to get us to this point.